abstractivist/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/create_a_second_warehouse.rst

 By default, the Odoo platform has one warehouse that is already configured, with the address set as the company's address.
-To create a second warehouse, select :menuselection:`Configuration --> Warehouses`, then click :guilabel:`Create` and configure the form as follows:
+To create a second warehouse, select :menuselection:`Configuration --> Warehouses`, then click :guilabel:`New` and configure the form as follows:

 - :guilabel:`Warehouse`: the full name of the warehouse
 - :guilabel:`Short Name`: the abbreviated code by which the warehouse is referred to; the short name